blbadger/blbadger.github.io/language-discreteness.md

 This is notable because smaller language models are capable of accurate input representation before training, but only for one or at most two transformer blocks.
 But with increased model size, trained models are capable of fairly accurate input representation even in relatively deep layers.

 It may also be wondered whether we can recover accurate input representations by optimizing a different metric on a hidden layer output.
 Earlier on this page we saw that cosine similarity used as a metric for GPT-2 models was incapable of accurate input representation, but it is worth exploring whether this is the case now that we have a larger model to work with.

-To re-iterate, we want to minimize the angle $\phi$ between the vector corresponding to the hidden layer output of some target input $a$ and a generated input $a_g$, and this will be done by maximizing the cosine similarity between $O(a, \theta)$ and $O(a_g, \theta)$.
+As before, we perform gradient descent on the embedding $e_n$ rather than a vectorized input.

-A first experiment is not promising: given the same prompt as above ('The sky is blue') after $N=500$ iterations of gradient descent such that $\phi < 0.05$ we have
+A first experiment is not promising: given the same prompt as above ('The sky is blue') after $N=500$ iterations of gradient descent on the embedding of an input such that $\phi < 0.05$ we have

 $$
 a_g = \mathtt{WNWNWNWN}